 Joanna is a well-known and respected author.
 She has written four books on making handcrafted jewelry--Making Metal Jewelry, Creative Metal Crafts, The Art & Craft of Making Jewelry, and The Ultimate Jeweler's Guide --all titles published by Lark Crafts, an imprint of Sterling Publishing, Inc.

 Joanna teaches jewelry making at noted craft institutions, such as the Penland School of Crafts and Arrowmont School of Arts & Crafts.
 Her jewelry has been published in Art Jewelry Magazine, Lapidary Journal, Ornament Magazine, 1000 Rings, 500 Wedding Rings, 500 Enameled Objects, and 21st Century Jewelry, among many other titles.

-Joanna Gollberg operates out of an amazing studio in downtown Asheville, North Carolina.
+Joanna Gollberg operates out of an amazing studio in Asheville, North Carolina.
 The vibrant arts community in Asheville, the multitude of tools and materials in her studio, and the amazing colors and textures of rough and faceted gemstones serve as her design inspirations.
 Joanna loves to design and to work with her hands, ensuring that she is completely involved in the creation of each piece of colorful jewelry.
 Joanna's genuine love for materials and techniques makes her company unique.
 This passion is revealed in the fantastic jewelry that she creates.
 In addition, she was voted Best Jewelry Artist/Designer in Asheville for 2014.

 Joanna lives with her husband, her 9-year old son, and a German Shepherd named Roxy, and two cats..
 She loves to spend time with her family, garden, can vegetables, sew, read epic novels, be cozy with a good blankie, shop at Goodwill, and travel as much as possible...particularly to Asia and the Indian Subcontinent.